 The bakkie is trusted because it absorbs unreasonable requests.
 Any electric version has to earn that trust the hard way.

-For private buyers, the emotional hurdle is range under load.
-A claimed figure means little once the canopy is fitted, the family is packed, the air conditioner is running and the N1 is climbing.
-Charging infrastructure is improving, but improvement is uneven.
-Gauteng to Cape Town is increasingly possible with planning.
-A detour to a remote farm gate still changes the calculation.
+For suburban families, the hurdle is trust under load.
+A claimed range means less once the canopy is fitted, the family is packed, the air conditioner is running and the N1 is climbing.
+For long-distance drivers, charging stops must feel boringly reliable before curiosity becomes commitment.